Gavin-M8/startup/notes.md

       </div>
       ```

-      Block-level means it takes up the full width of its parent and starts on a new line.

-      <div> is often used as a layout container for sections, grids, or wrappers.

-3. In the following code, what is the difference between the #title and .grid selector?
+3. In the following code, what is the difference between the #title and .grid selector?<br>
       Answer:
       #title targets an element with the specific id "title".
       Example: